Sometimes, the greatest gift you can give to a shelter pet is time, love, and a temporary place to call home.

 • Crisis Pet Retention (CPR)

 • The Crisis Pet Retention program helps prevent animals from being surrendered to the shelter and stay with their owners while they’re experiencing a crisis.
 If we have the capacity or a foster home to send the animals to, we assist in temporarily boarding animals while their owners gets the help they need.
 CPR animals are here for 3-6 months on average.
-You can learn more about how this program helps keep pets and people together by clicking here.
+Scroll down to learn more about fostering a CPR animal!

 Kittens